Interstate 81 Exit 14 ramp improvements and bridge reconstruction

 The intersection with Jonesboro Road will be relocated opposite the reconstructed northbound ramp.

-Construction is currently scheduled to begin fall 2015 and will take approximately three years to complete.
+Construction is currently scheduled to begin January 2016 and will take approximately three years to complete.

 It is anticipated that northbound I-81 traffic exiting onto Jonesboro Road will be detoured during some of the construction.
 Traffic will be detoured to I-81 Exit 13 where Route 11 will be used to access Jonesboro Road.